ydb-platform/ydb-nodejs-sdk/src/query/API Spec.md

 - Specify trace id for end-to-end trace collection.

-- Optionally, specify a repeat policy for what to execute in an internal YDB session.
+- Optionally, have a repeat policy that tells to execute in an internal YDB session (no session id passing to YDB).
-  Сan optimize execution time with loss of information for balancing.
+  Сan optimize execution time with loss of information for the balancing.
 Can be useful for _serverless functions_ where query execution time is critical.

 _Technical details:_

-- User code, should be passed as a lambda function to ensure transactions and sessions are closed at the end of it's execution.
-And tracing span data was collected.
+- User code must be passed as a lambda function:

+  - This ensures that transactions and sessions are closed at the end of its execution.

+  - Allow the operation to be re-executed in case of an error.

+  - It makes possible to measure time for tracing.

+  - Universally log errors that occur.

 - A common session pool code with table service must be used.
+But for the time of API development it is OK to have a duplicate of the session pool interfaces in the query folder.

 _Important:_